LeSpocky/ptxdist/doc/welcome.rst

 it in fact is becoming more and more difficult.
-On the other hand, legacy I/O interfaces like RS232 are increasingly often replaced by modern plug-and-play aware communication channels: USB, FireWire (IEEE1394), Ethernet & friends are more and more directly being integrated into today’s microcontroller hardware.
+On the other hand, legacy I/O interfaces like RS232 are increasingly often replaced by modern plug-and-play aware communication channels: USB, FireWire (IEEE1394), Ethernet & friends are more and more directly integrated into today’s microcontroller hardware.
 Whereas some of these interfaces can “somehow” be handled the old controller-style way of writing software, the developer following this way will not be able to address the security and performance issues which come up with the modern network accessible devices.

-During the last years, more and more of the small-scale companies which developed little embedded operating systems have been pushed out of the market.
-Nearly no small company is able to support all the different interfaces, communication stacks, development tools and security issues out there.
+During the last few years, more and more of the small-scale companies which developed little embedded operating systems have been pushed out of the market.
+Nearly no small company is able to support all different interfaces, communication stacks, development tools and security issues out there.
 New interfaces and -variants (like USB On-the-Go) are developed faster than operating system developers can supply the software for them.
-The result is a consolidation of the market: today we see that, besides niche products, probably only the largest commercial embedded operating system suppliers will survive that development.
+The result is a consolidation of the market: today we see that, besides niche products, probably only the largest commercial embedded operating system suppliers will survive this development.

 Only the largest commercial...?
 There is one exception: when the same situation came up in the “mainstream” computer market at the beginning